 - 1. Ladders

-- 2. Platforms
+- 2 Platforms

 - 3. Bearings

 - 4. Railings

 - 5. End Wall Grates

 - 6. Roadway Gratings

 - 7. Metal Drainage Components

 - 8. Steel Expansion Joint and Components

-460-1.2 Fabrication Categories: As a prerequisite for being on the Department's list for Producers with Accepted Quality Control Program, fabricators must currently be accredited in accordance with one of the programs in Table 460-1, by fabrication category/categories of the products that they are producing.
+460-1.2 Fabrication Categories: As a prerequisite for being on the Department's Production Facility Listing, fabricators must currently be accredited in accordance with one of the programs in Table 460-1, by fabrication category/categories of the products that they are producing.